eapanthers/AutoDrafter/Troubleshooting.md

 # Troubleshooting Installation

-When installing, you may run into one of the following issues:
+When installing, you may run into some of the following issues:

 ## Invalid Syntax when running python AutoDrafter.py